5 Reasons Why Flea Market Vendors Fail

 One of the best ways to adapt your merchandise is simply listening to your customers.
 Is there a particular item they keep asking you for that you don't have?

 Remember when adult coloring books became a thing?
 One of our flea market vendors called "Pine Corner Merchandise" said that before most people even knew what those coloring books were, they received three different requests for them in just one market day.
 The vendor listened, did some research, and ordered a small supply of the books to fill just one rack.
-They sold out in a couple hours.
+They sold out in a couple of hours.
 Adult coloring books later became one of their best-selling items.
 This is a great example of listening to current flea market trends and quickly acting upon them.

 Vendors who get too comfortable or refuse to adapt their product line might be worried about losing loyal customers who are used to their old products.
 However, if you want business growth, make sure you have inventory that produces profit.
 Don't be afraid to try selling something new, even if you're unsure how it will sell.
 Who knows?
 It could generate most of your sales.

-2. You Give Up To Soon
+2. They Give Up To Soon

 I get it.
 First impressions are everything.
 However, judging an entire market based on a single day’s worth of sales is a bad choice.